 - 1. In a Dutch oven, saute onions in oil until tender.
 Remove and set aside.
 In the same pan, cook beef and pork over medium heat until no longer pink; drain.
 Remove from the heat.
 Add the onions, vegetables, potatoes and seasonings.

-- 4. To bake frozen pies: Unwrap pies.
-Bake at 425° for 15 minutes.
+- 3. Freeze option: Cover and freeze unbaked pies.
+To use, remove from freezer 30 minutes before baking (do not thaw).
+Preheat oven to 425°.
+Bake 15 minutes.
 Reduce heat to 375°.
 Cover edges loosely with foil and bake 35-40 minutes longer or until crusts are golden brown.
 Yield: 2 pies (8 servings each).